zendesk/ruby-kafka/README.md

 # producer from more than one thread.
 producer = kafka.get_producer

-# `write` will buffer the message in the producer.
+# `produce` will buffer the message in the producer.
-producer.write("hello1", key: "x", topic: "test-messages", partition: 0) producer.write("hello2", key: "y", topic: "test-messages", partition: 1)
+producer.produce("hello1", key: "x", topic: "test-messages", partition: 0) producer.produce("hello2", key: "y", topic: "test-messages", partition: 1)

-# `flush` will send the buffered messages to the cluster.
+# `send_messages` will send the buffered messages to the cluster.
-producer.flush
+producer.send_messages
 ```

 ## Development